wisemen-digital/nestjs-onboarding-codelab/index.md

 1. **Entity**: Define the data structure for a todo item.

-2. **DTO (Data Transfer Object) and Transformer**: Create DTOs to transfer data between layers and transformers to convert to the correct response
+2. **Command and response**: Create commands to transfer data between layers and responses to convert to the correct response.

 3. **Controller**: Implement the API controllers to handle incoming requests and interact with the service layer.